 X-Running 2.0 Shorts ($70)

 Without a doubt, this was my favorite piece of gear from the Gore line, and it has the most applicability to ultrarunning.
 Why?
-Because these shorts can carry a ton of cargo, and they offer compression and warmth in slightly colder temperatures.
+Because these running shorts can carry a ton of cargo, and they offer compression and warmth in slightly colder temperatures.
 I favored the X-Running 2.0 Shorts during long runs in the 40-55 degree range when I wanted to carry a great deal of gels, salt pills, toilet paper, whatever.
 In fact, when I fully loaded these shorts with gels I was able to carry 14 gels via four pairs of elastic loops around the waistband, mesh pockets on my lower thighs, and a zippered envelope pocket on the back of the shorts.
 I did experience some difficulty with gels falling out of the loops, but after some trial and error I found GU gels to fit best and don’t have this problem.
 The loops were also handy to attach a thin pair of running gloves and one could even thread a featherweight jacket through them.

 These are 2-in-1 shorts offering a compression layer of Lycra with a modesty protecting 9-inch outer short which is lightweight and breathable.
 Seamless construction left me chafe-free, and while I felt that the compression properties left something the be desired, these shorts did provide additional warmth in cool temps.

 X-Running Zip Shirt ($90)